maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 ### Milestone Length

-The `endblock` number will be calculated by fetching the latest block and using the `16 block` Matic chain confirmation.
+The `endBlock` number will be calculated by fetching the latest block and using the `16 block` Matic chain confirmation.

 The Matic Chain Confirmation process works by waiting for a certain number of blocks to be added to the Bor chain before the `endBlock` of the milestone is selected by the proposer.
 This mechanism is designed to ensure that a significant number of nodes have the same `endBlock` in their canonical chain, thereby increasing the level of consensus and reducing the probability of milestone failure.